awsdocs/aws-kms-developer-guide/doc_source/determining-access.md

   "Resource": "*"
 }
 ```
 In the preceding policy statement, `arn:aws:iam::111122223333:root` refers to the AWS account 111122223333\.
-By default, a policy statement like this one is present in the key policy document when you create a new CMK with the console, and when you create a new CMK programmatically but do not provide a key policy\.
+By default, a policy statement like this one is present in the key policy document when you create a new CMK with the console\.
+It is also present when you create a new CMK programmatically but do not provide a key policy\.
 A key policy document with a statement that allows access to the AWS account \(root user\) enables [IAM policies in the account to allow access to the CMK](key-policies.md#key-policy-default-allow-root-enable-iam)\.
 This means that IAM users and roles in the account might have access to the CMK even if they are not explicitly listed as principals in the key policy document\.
 Take care to [examine all IAM policies](#determining-access-iam-policies) in all AWS accounts listed as principals to determine whether they allow access to this CMK\.

 **Example Policy Statement 2**